dankamongmen/charnegl/README.md

 ## Configuration

 A libconfig-format configuration file is used.
-This can be specified on the command line using `-c filename`.
+This can be specified on the command line using `--config filename`.
 Otherwise, charnrc will be used if present in `$XDG_CONFIG_HOME/` should that environment variable be defined, and otherwise in `$HOME/.config/`.

 ## Reading